Operation Mebos: Battle

+On 9 August a Russian T34/85 Tank was being recovered from Xangongo by 10 Armoured Car Squadron as part of a broader deception strategy.
+The recovery team was waiting to travel back to Ongiva when a radio signal came in placing them on standby as a result of the Puma that had been shot down at the Mui River.
+After 61 Mech responded the 10 Armoured Car team was stood down and proceeded with their mission.

 Another PLAN base was discovered on 10 August by the 32 Battalion reconnaissance units about 30 km north of Cuvelai.
 Again it was attacked by Mirages and Alouette gunships.
 Around 11:00 the infantry companies of 32 Battalion and 1 Parachute Battalion were air-dropped into the contact area guided by the gunships and attacked the base.
 The attack killed 116 PLAN soldiers with no losses by the SADF forces.

 Aftermath

 PLAN casualties for this operation were calculated at 345 killed.
 The SADF forces had captured or destroyed vast amounts of ammunition and stores and gathered vital intelligence data.
 The operation was announced to the South African public by the SADF Headquarters on 15 August.
 It was believed this operation would not have been revealed, had it not been for the high casualty figure of 29 SADF soldiers who had died during the fighting.
 This could not be hidden from the South African public.